jameshansen/LunchMoneyBudgetNotifier/README.md

 ## Acknowledgments

+- @juftin's cool [lunchable-pushlunch](https://github.com/juftin/lunchable-pushlunch) project which was the inspiration for this one.
 - Lunch Money for being an awesome service.
-- Pushover for providing the notification service
+- Pushover for providing the notification service that is super easy to use.